Darkforest: Program architecture

 Darkfmct3 uses a 12-layer full convolutional network with a width of 384 nodes without weight sharing or pooling.
 Each convolutional layer is followed by a rectified linear unit, a popular activation function for deep neural networks.
 A key innovation of Darkfmct3 compared to previous approaches is that it uses only one softmax function to predict the next move, which enables the approach to reduce the overall number of parameters.
 Darkfmct3 was trained against 300 random selected games from an empirical dataset representing different game stages.
 The learning rate was determined by vanilla stochastic gradient descent.

 Darkfmct3 synchronously couples a convolutional neural network with a Monte Carlo tree search.
-Because the convolutional neural network is computationally taxing, the Monte Carlo tree search focuses computation on the more likely game play trajectories.
+Since the convolutional neural network is computationally taxing, the Monte Carlo tree search focuses computation on the more likely game play trajectories.
 By running the neural network synchronously with the Monte Carlo tree search, it is possible to guarantee that each node is expanded by the moves predicted by the neural network.